All About International Ocean Sea Freight and Step-by-Step Instructions

-In this article, I'll give an overview of Ocean Freight and also the step-by-step instructions you need to take to arrange for ocean freight and actually receive your goods.
+In this article, I'll give an overview of Ocean Sea Freight and also the step-by-step instructions you need to take to arrange for ocean freight and actually receive your goods.

-Related Listening: Episode 165 – Shipping from China Made Easy, Interview with Freightos
+- Episode 165 – Shipping from China Made Easy, Interview with Freightos

 Air Freight/Air Courier is Reasonable When Ordering Samples

-But the general rule of thumb is that for shipments under 200 kgs or so shipping via some air method opposed to sea freight is almost always cheaper and far more convenient.
+But the general rule of thumb is that for shipments under 200 kgs or so shipping via some air method as opposed to sea freight is almost always cheaper and far more convenient.
 Air shipping rates generally range from $5/kg-$10/kg but do not have the same high fixed costs common with ocean freight.

 How Much Does Ocean Freight Cost?

 Ocean freight has high base costs but it scales very well.
-For example, your ultimate costs to ship a 20 kgs box via ocean freight maybe $300, but for 200 kgs you will pay $310, for 2000 kgs, $390, etc. For air freight, there is almost no scaling.
-A 20 kgs box will cost you $100 and a 40 lbs box will cost you $200.
+For example, your ultimate cost to ship a 20 kg box via ocean freight may be $300, but for 200 kg you will pay $310, for 2000 kg, $390, etc. For air freight, there is almost no scaling.
+A 20-kgs box will cost you $100 and a 40-lbs box will cost you $200.

 Sea Freight comes into two varieties: Full Container Load (FCL, 20’ and 40’ containers) and Less than Container Load (LCL).
-Further, containers come in three basic sizes: 20′, 40′, 40'hq (40′ high cube).
+Further, containers come in three basic sizes: 20′, 40′, and 40'hq (40′ high cube).

-LCL freight simply means you have one or more pallets put into a container along with other companies’ goods.
+LCL freight simply means you have one or more pallets put into a container along with other companies goods.
 Full containers mean you get the full container to yourself.
 Simple, right?
 Any freight forwarder can arrange for full container shipping or LCL for you.

-Full containers cost anywhere from $2000-$4000 for a 20’ container to North America (always cheaper to the West Coast) and LCL is pretty close to fractionally equivalent of how much of the container you’re using up (if you’re taking up 25% of the 40’ container, you’ll pay around 25% the cost of a 40’ container).
+Full containers cost anywhere from $2000-$4000 for a 20’ container to North America (always cheaper to the West Coast) and LCL is pretty close to fractionally equivalent to how much of the container you’re using up (if you’re taking up 25% of the 40’ container, you’ll pay around 25% the cost of a 40’ container).
 See the above image for sample sea freight quotes from October 2018.